fjnoyp/seren_ai_flutter/ARCHITECTURE.md

 # Architecture Structure

-We adopt a service gropuing architecture, whereby services group the full stack functionality for a given feature.
+We adopt a service grouping architecture, whereby services group the full stack functionality for a given feature.

 For example, the data/ai_chats folder contains the data models, frontend widgets, and db service providers for accessing the data of ai_chats.

-If needed, each service folder should ideally be able to become its own standalone flutter module.
+If needed, each service folder group should ideally be able to become its own standalone flutter module.

 When separating modules, think in terms of discrete use cases and reduce amount of cross module imports.

 #### ai_interaction/
-Classes for interacting with LLM
+Classes for interacting with LLM.

 #### data/
-Contains all classes for interacting with postgres data tables.
+Contains all classes for interacting with postgres data tables:
+- **data/common/**: common classes for interacting with data
+- **data/db_setup/**: powersync/supabase setup and initializations
+- **specific module folders** contain the classes for interacting with a specific table

 #### Organizing Widgets

 Widgets that use multiple data classes should exist in the top level widgets folder.
 Ideally all likewise widgets should be grouped together in sub folders.

-Widgets that only display data of a specific table can exist in the data folder (ie. data/ai_chats/widgest/ai_chat_threads_page.dart)
+Widgets that only display data of a specific table can exist in the data folder (ie. data/ai_chats/widgets/ai_chat_threads_page.dart)

 #### `repositories/` folder
 - `foo_queries.dart`: Static strings for sql queries.